Code-Institute-Submissions/florys/README.md

 1. Create a runtime.txt `python-3.8.13`
 2. Create a Procfile `web: gunicorn your_project_name.wsgi`
 3. When development is complete change the debug setting to: `DEBUG = False` in settings.py
-4. In this project the summernote editor was used so for this to work in Heroku add: `X_FRAME_OPTIONS = SAMEORIGIN `to settings.py.
-5. In Heroku settings, delete the config vars for `DISABLE_COLLECTSTATIC = 1`
+4. In Heroku settings, delete the config vars for `DISABLE_COLLECTSTATIC = 1`

 ## Forking This Project